newdigate/teensy-midi-looper/Software/README.md

 (I am thinking about implementing some form of mock tft display for use when debugging locally on my x86 platform, perhaps using JUCE)
 #### build, upload to teensy
-software requirements
+* software requirements
   * Arduino
   * Teensyduino
   * Arduino libraries
     * MIDI Library
     * Queue
     * SD
     * Adafruit GFX Library
     * Adafruit ST7735 Library
     * Encoder
+* compile
+  * open arduino-midi-writer.ino in Arduino app
+  * select teensy 3.6 board under tools menu in Arduino
+* upload
+  * plug your teensy into your PC via usb cable,
+  * select correct serial port for teensy, under tools menu in Arduino
+  * click ```program``` button

 #### build, run and test on x86/x64
 * You need a x86/x64 compatible c++11 toolchain installed